coinfloor/API/README.md

 	}
 ```

 `tag` is optional.
-Iff given and non-zero, it will be echoed in the reply.
+If given and non-zero, it will be echoed in the reply.

 `user_id` is the numeric identifier of the user who is attempting to authenticate.